Puritanic/Map-Map/README.md

 ## Getting Started

-You can visit live version of project here: TBD, but if you wish to run it locally you can do it with this steps:
+You can visit live version of project [here](https://whispering-wildwood-68820.herokuapp.com/), but if you wish to run it locally you can do it with this steps:

 ```shell
  git clone https://github.com/Puritanic/Map-Map.git